The impact of social media on businesses, both positive and negative, is immense.

-- Get engaged in social selling (social selling combines the elements of social listening, lead generation, and sales practices).
+- Get engaged in social selling (social selling combines the elements of social listening, social media lead generation, and sales practices).

 “A brand is nothing but an expression of the customer’s loyalty and trust.”

 Building and maintaining brand loyalty is one of the central themes of every business.
-Social media helps you to build relationships with your customers through social media, which increases loyalty and advocacy.
+Social media helps you build relationships with your customers, which increases loyalty and advocacy.

-Brand loyalty matters due to the below reasons:
+Brand loyalty matters due to the following reasons:

 - Resistance in competition – In this competitive market, brand loyalty is hard to come by.
 Customers have multiple options accessible that can lose them easily.
 Perception of your brand builds new customers but loyal customers add real value.

 - Meaningful engagement – Loyal social media followers are more likely to interact with your posts and create meaningful conversations.
 Real engagement is more valuable to your online image.